Dalmuir regeneration project

 Description:

-The Dalmuir regeneration project involves the phased demolition of 292 obsolete tenement flats and associated phased construction of 162 new houses and flats on two sites straddling the Forth and Clyde Canal at Dalmuir.
+The Dalmuir regeneration project involves the phased demolition of 292 obsolete tenement flats and phased construction of 128 new houses and flats on two sites straddling the Forth and Clyde Canal at Dalmuir.

 The Link Group, who are leading this project, are working with the local community and partner agencies.
 Their vision is to meet the need for quality, affordable homes for the people of Dalmuir.
 The housing mix of the new scheme ensures that those who are less mobile can access their homes more easily and families can enjoy more spacious properties with gardens.
 The high quality design and specification will minimise fuel poverty while the whole project will ensure that the local community can thrive - now and in the future.